 The Ring Video Doorbell Wired is the tech giant’s most affordable video doorbell to date, so you can see and speak to anyone on your doorstep without breaking the bank.
-Currently on sale in the US and Australia, with UK availability in May this year, the Ring Video Doorbell is the brand’s smallest video doorbell to date and is certainly one of the best video doorbells on the market right now.
+The Ring Video Doorbell is also the brand’s smallest video doorbell to date and is certainly one of the best video doorbells on the market right now.

 The doorbell will send a notification to the Ring app on your smartphone when someone presses the button, and you can login and view a real-time feed from the doorbell’s camera through the Ring app.
 A two-way microphone and speaker means you’ll also be able to converse with whoever is on your doorstep.